Assassination of Jean Jaurès: Assassination

 The murderer was Raoul Villain, a 29-year-old from Rémois, an archaeology student at the École du Louvre, and a member of the Ligue des jeunes amis de l'Alsace-Lorraine, a nationalist, pro-war student group close to Action Française.
 He was arrested and declared that he had acted alone to "suppress an enemy of his country".
 This theory of an isolated act was repeated unchanged in the indictment drawn up on October 22, 1915.
 He is described as an unassuming, calm and pious character, blond-haired, blue-eyed and youthful in appearance.
 Without ever having seen Jaurès, he gradually took it into his head to kill the traitor, the German.
 Doubtless convinced of the necessity of his action since the previous December, he matured his deed throughout July, bought a Smith & Wesson revolver, practiced shooting, wrote a few incoherent letters, located the socialist leader's home, his newspaper, the café where he was a regular.

 For many months, even years, the nationalist press and representatives of the "patriotic" Leagues (such as Léon Daudet and Charles Maurras) had been raging against Jaurès' pacifist declarations and his internationalism, and singling him out as the man to be shot, because of his past commitment to Alfred Dreyfus.
 Statements of this kind abounded in the preceding weeks.

 Tell me, on the eve of war, do you think that the general who ordered [...] citizen Jaurès to be pinned to the wall and shot point-blank with the lead missing from his brain would not have done his most elementary duty?

 — Maurice de Waleffe in L'Écho de Paris of July 17, 1914.

 Alexander Izvolsky, Russian Ambassador to Paris.

-But the outrageousness of the written word merely concealed the gradual rise of nationalism in public opinion, which Jaurès and the Socialists seemed unwilling to recognize.
-Since the crises in Morocco and the Balkans in recent years, confrontation with Germany had become inevitable, as Clemenceau sensed.
-In the winter of 1913 and spring of 1914, the two men clashed fiercely over his hostile stance against the three-year military service law.
-In May 1912, Council President Poincaré's decision to declare Joan of Arc's feast day a national holiday was symbolic.
-Similarly, the rallying of many radicals to the Republicans and representatives of right-wing parties to elect Poincaré as President of the Republic in January 1913 also testified to the political shift underway.
+Even apart from such the outrageous statements, there had been a gradual rise of nationalism in public opinion.
+The rallying of many radicals to the Republicans and representatives of right-wing parties to elect Poincaré as President of the Republic in January 1913 had testified to the political shift underway.
+In May 1912, Council President Poincaré's decision to declare Joan of Arc's feast day a national holiday had also been symptomatic.

 In his 1968 book Ils ont tué Jaurès (They killed Jaurès), François Fontvieille-Alquier notes the troubling relationship between Raoul Villain and the Imperial Russian ambassador Izvolsky.
 On several occasions, people close to Jaurès accused the Russian services of colluding with Raoul Villain, who may have been manipulated.
 In fact, Izvolsky generously showered the nationalist and warmongering press with money, prompting Jaurès to describe its financing as being in the pay of "that scoundrel Izvolsky".
 However, the reality of Villain's manipulation has never been formally proven.